Content

 Treatment for chronic insomnia is personalized, depending on the causes and specific symptoms.
 It may include therapy, medication, or a combination of different interventions.

 • Cognitive behavioral therapy (CBT).
-According to the research, CBT is proven to be effective in treating chronic insomnia.
+According to the research [3*] , CBT is proven to be effective in treating chronic insomnia.
 It lets you understand how sleep habits influence your everyday life.
 You can learn how to change your behavior to help you sleep better.
 There are CBT-I techniques that are specifically focused on insomnia.

 • Medications.
 Different prescription medications (zolpidem, eszopiclone, zaleplon, etc.) and over-the-counter (OTC) sleep aids (melatonin, diphenhydramine, etc.) are available on the market.
-They help you sleep better or stay asleep for a longer time.
+They help you fall asleep faster.

 Before taking them, you should talk to your doctor about using over-the-counter sleep aids for chronic insomnia, such as chamomile tea, valerian root, and others.
 A consultation will help you avoid side effects or interactions with other medications.